GameFoundry/bsf/Documentation/Manuals/Native/plugins.md

 ~~~~~~~~~~~~~

 It's important that all instances of types (classes/structs) from the plugin are deleted before plugin unload happens.
 If this doesn't happen, and an object instance is deleted after the plugin has been unloaded you will end up with a corrupt virtual function table and a crash.
-Normally this is handled for you, but is good to keep in mind depending on what your plugin is doing.
+Normally this is handled for you, but it's good to keep in mind depending on what your plugin is doing.

 The exact implementations of these methods differ depending for which system are you implementing a plugin for, but we won't go into details for individual systems here.
 In most cases it just involves registering the plugin instance using some global manager.
 For example check "BsSLPlugin.cpp" in the @ref BansheeSL plugin, which registers a new importer that supports ".bsl" files.